Fire and rescue services

 More information:

-There have been reports of West Nile Virus cases in both south and north Cyprus.
+There have been reports of West Nile Virus cases in south and north Cyprus.
 There's no vaccine to prevent it.

 To protect yourself from disease:

-Follow local media and authorities for up to date information on health risks.
+Follow local media and authorities for up-to-date information on health risks.

 Public and private facilities in the Republic of Cyprus's main cities are adequate but can be costly.